Latest Aave (AAVE) News Update

 TLDR

-Aave's community oscillates between cautious optimism and governance fatigue.
+Aave's community is split between technical rebound hopes and governance jitters.
 Here’s what’s trending:

 Deep Dive